Canada Child Benefit

 You are eligible to receive the CCB in the month following the month you become an eligible individual.
 For more information, see Eligibility criteria.

-We generally pay your benefit on the 20th of each month.
-However, if your monthly amount is less than $20, we will make one lump-sum payment on July 20, 2022 or at a later date, to cover the entire payment period from July 2022 to June 2023.
+The CRA generally pays your benefit on the 20th of each month.
+However, if your monthly amount is less than $20, you will get one lump-sum payment on July 20, 2023 or at a later date, to cover the entire payment period from July 2023 to June 2024.

 Note